huishun98/url-shortening-service/README.md

 2. Frontend — Vue.js
 3. Database — MongoDB
     * Easy to run and test locally, compared to cloud-based databases like Firebase
-    * Unlimited free cloud hosting is available for non-relational databases, unlike relational databases
+    * Unlimited free cloud hosting is available for non-relational databases but not relational databases